SmartThingsCommunity/edge-cli-plugin/README.md

   ID  invitation UUID

 OPTIONS
   -C, --channel=channel            channel id
-  -h, --help             show CLI help
+  -O, --organization=organization  The organization ID to use for this command -h, --help                       show CLI help
   -p, --profile=profile            [default: default] configuration profile -t, --token=token                the auth token to use --language=language              ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 ALIASES
   $ smartthings edge:channels:invitations:revoke